NA-MIC/ProjectWeek/PW40_2024_GranCanaria/Projects/VirtualMetalPlateRegistrationForOrbitalFracture/README.md

 <!-- If you developed any software, include link to the source code repository.
      If possible, also add links to sample data, and to any relevant publications. -->

-Previous studies rely on commercial software BrainLab iPlan, and appears to be manual adjustment in a virtual environment: e.g., Schreurs et al. 2017: <https://doi.org/10.1371/journal.pone.0150162>

 *No response*